What do you get when a former lighting technician, a gospel choir singer and a medical student all come together? ….

 The entire experience made us feel like we were back in primary school, preparing for the school play – parents, proudly and with eager anticipation awaiting their child’s dazzling performance.

-The play was performed on the day of Will’s birthday to his entire family, extended family, school tutors and teaching assistants, neighbours and friends, once we had overcome the significant technological glitch of not understanding how Will’s dad’s supersonic television works.
+The play was performed on the day of James' birthday to his entire family, extended family, school tutors and teaching assistants, neighbours and friends, once we had overcome the significant technological glitch of not understanding how James' dad’s supersonic television works.

 The piece was received with rapturous applause and, if I’m honest, a few looks of concern about whether the three of us had finally lost our marbles.

-But anything is worth life-long humiliation for us; anything is possible; for Will.
+But anything is worth life-long humiliation for us; anything is possible; for James.

 Watch our performance of Julia Donaldson's "The Scarecrows' Wedding" here: